Huma236/Hum236.github.io/README.md

             { type: 'output', text: 'NO, But you might be hired soon! ;)' },

             { type: 'input', text: './run_Why_me?.exe' },
-            { type: 'output', text: '> Along side of my moderation experience years my goal isn't just about having a role or anything to give the user in this discord community the best experience as we could '}, { type: 'output', text: '> While we make sure everything walk perfectly we are trying to punish the user who deserve a punish along-with the discord community policies '}, { type: 'output', text: '> And upgrading the team personally and professionally'}, { type: 'output', text: '> Sadly the discord community got closed i tried to simulate/rework the sampels we were using you can check them below'}, ];
+            { type: 'output', text: '> Along side of my moderation experience years my goal isn't just about having a role on the community '}, { type: 'output', text: '> But i was trying to give the user in this discord community the best experience as i could '}, { type: 'output', text: '> At this time i believe this was my beginning and now i'm trying to grow my experience with talented team '}, { type: 'output', text: '> Such as Hypixel Team'}, { type: 'output', text: '> While we make sure everything walk perfectly we were trying to punish the user who deserve a punish'}, { type: 'output', text: '> Along-with the discord community policies not just guessing a punishment'}, { type: 'output', text: '> And upgrading the team personally and professionally'}, { type: 'output', text: '> Sadly the discord community i worked with got closed '}, { type: 'output', text: '> I tried to simulate/rework the sampels we were using you can check them below'}, ];

         const terminalContent = document.getElementById('terminal-content');